tw-rickety/hunter-sim/README.md

 * implement trinket swapping logic and passing in specials such as trinkets
 * implement armor (currently, armor/mob level is not taken into account)
 * implement pet DPS simulation
+* allow passing in different rotations (i.e. [auto - steady - multi - auto], [auto - multi - auto - steady], or a mix of the two if rapidfire/quickshots is active)